 To build the internal case for sustainability projects in large companies, sustainability teams also need to develop and track metrics that align with the priorities of internal stakeholders.

-- Procurement or sourcing teams want assurance that projects will increase productivity, reduce costs, or reduce risks of supply disruption.
+- Procurement or sourcing teams need assurance that projects will increase productivity, reduce costs, or reduce risks of supply disruption

-- Human resources teams want to know how sustainability initiatives will help attract or retain talent.
+- Human resources teams need to know how sustainability initiatives will help attract or retain talent

-- Marketing and corporate affairs teams need to understand how sustainability initiatives could bring value to the brand or increase license to operate.
-The list goes on.
+- Marketing and corporate affairs teams need to understand how sustainability initiatives could bring value to the brand or increase license to operate

 To make the business case for sustainability, internal metrics will need to differ from standard materiality metrics.
 So, while outward-facing sustainability plans will likely map alignment with the UN Sustainable Development Goals (SDGs)—for example, in percentages of energy and water consumption reductions or number of individuals reached through health and livelihood initiatives—the internal, behind-the-scenes metrics a company will use to drive success may look quite different.